trishulam/NER-RAG-Frontend/README.md

 ## Overview

-This is the frontend application for the S2T system, built using **Next.js**.
+This is the frontend application for the NER-RAG system, built using **Next.js**.
 It is designed to provide an interactive visualization of entities and relationships extracted by the backend.
 The application features an NER (Named Entity Recognition) graph and a RAG (Retrieval-Augmented Generation) question-and-answer interface.

 Key features include: